Skip to main content

 S3 (AWS or S3-compatible)

-To enable the module, add its name to the ENABLE_MODULES environment variable.
-Modules are comma-separated.
-To enable the module along with the text2vec-transformers module for example, set:
+Add backup-s3 to the ENABLE_MODULES environment variable.
+For example, to enable the S3 module along with the text2vec-cohere module, set:

 S3 Configuration (vendor-agnostic)